 - If soap/water is unavailable, use a hand sanitizer containing 60-80% alcohol to cover all surfaces of the hands and rub together until dry.

 - Avoid touching your eyes, nose, and mouth.

 - Cough and sneeze into a tissue, throw the tissue into the trash and wash your hands immediately.
 If a tissue is not available, use the inside of your elbow.

 Guest policy Accordion Closed

-- Only those students who reside in a specific residence hall will be allowed access to that hall.
-No visitor/guest will be allowed in residential housing for the term stated above.
+- Only those students who reside in a specific residence hall are allowed access to that hall.
+No visitors/guests are allowed in residential housing for the term stated above.